Communications in Argentina: Censorship

 In 2010 an appeals court overturned a lower-court ruling that found Google and Yahoo liable for defamation for including sex-related Web sites in their search results for an Argentine entertainer.
 The appeals court ruling said the firms could be held liable for defamation only if they were made aware of clearly illegal content and were negligent in removing it.

 In August 2011 a judge ordered all ISPs to block the site LeakyMails, a Web site that obtains and publishes documents exposing corruption in Argentina.
 In response some internet service providers blocked the website IP address 216.239.32.2 which is linked to more than one million blogs hosted on Google's Blogger service disrupting the access to all of them.

 In November 2012 the CNC (Comision Nacional De Comunicaciones) ordered the blocking of websites that contained information about bootloader unlocking of netbooks supplied by the Argentine Government.
 The legality of these actions in Argentina remains controversial.

 In July 2014 the CNC (Comision Nacional De Comunicaciones) ordered local ISPs to block The Pirate Bay due an injunction of CAPIF (Cámara Argentina de Productores de Fonogramas) against the popular Torrent index.

 CAPIF is an Argentine music industry group and a member of International Federation of the Phonographic Industry (IFPI).
 The CNC is an agency of the Argentine Government created to certify wireless devices; to regulate communications by radio, television, wire, satellite, cable and postal services.

 In retaliation for the blocking, the online site of CAPIF was hacked and turned into a Pirate Bay Proxy server.

-As of 2017, any and all websites previously blocked are no longer blocked due to public criticism and lack of interest.